Gabriel-Chen/hamiltonian/_drafts/2021-8-19-WiCyS-Security-Training-Scholarship.md

 This stage is the major stage for this whole training program, and GSEC certification is essential for security related research or jobs.

+After getting seven books for this certificate and learning the exam lasts four hours, I realized why this course is one of the hardest test in SANS training.
+The first thing I did is making a detailed plan with how much work I have to finish for each week in order to get everything done on time.
+Roughly speaking, we only have one and a half month to finish this certificate up.
+This is an extremely tight schedule.
+In the mean time, I have work, school, and life going on.

+The major thing I did during this stage is reading and understanding the book.
+Question for GSEC are more comprehensive than GFACT, and one has to really understand the concept to pass the certificate.
+Besides books, there is a lab portion for GSEC, which means I have to do a live exploitation through the exam.
+For the lab, there is a whole book provided and two virtual machine images for us to practice.

 ---